 Grading & Assessment in Modern Education

 Apart from the approach to teaching and learning, another unique aspect of modern education is the introduction of a grading system that focuses on providing students with certain grades rather than marks to eliminate the quantification of a student’s knowledge about a subject.
 While marks were the major element of assessment in traditional education, modern education has brought forward a grading system which is a better way to provide students with an overview of their knowledge and understanding of different subjects.
-With this advanced marking pattern, students are relieved from the scoring pressure and teachers also able to highlight the areas where a student needs to work more on and where they can focus on helping the student perform better.
+With this advanced marking pattern, students are relieved from the scoring pressure and teachers are also able to highlight the areas where a student needs to work more on and where they can focus on helping the student perform better.

 Modern Education: A Sample Study

-Modern education comprises of various learning and teaching methods including the popular ‘space learning’ wherein students are encouraged to quickly switch through activities.
+Modern education comprises various learning and teaching methods including the popular ‘space learning’ wherein students are encouraged to quickly switch through activities.
 It is a learning method in which the condensed learning content is provided with a 10-minutes break for physical activities.
-For example, students would be provided with 15 minutes of powerpoint presentation and then allotted 10 minutes of sport.
-The aim of this method is to improve their learning abilities.
+For example, students would be provided with 15 minutes of PowerPoint presentation and then allotted 10 minutes of sport.
+This method aims to improve their learning abilities.
 It is claimed that physical exercises help brain cells to create a connection that they need to remember the course.
 Furthermore, it has the additional benefit of allowing people to relax.

-Modern education is aided with a variety of computer technologies, internet, projector presentations to make studies interesting and interactive for students.
-It encourages students to engage with the real world, analyse everything that happens in different life spheres.
-Students are taken to respective sectors and industries where they witness practical application of concepts they learned learned theoretically.
-These methods helps improve the quality of education and improve the engagement of students effectively.
+Modern education is aided by a variety of computer technologies, the internet, and projector presentations to make studies interesting and interactive for students.
+It encourages students to engage with the real world, and analyse everything that happens in different life spheres.
+Students are taken to respective sectors and industries where they witness the practical application of concepts they learned theoretically.
+These methods help improve the quality of education and improve the engagement of students effectively.

 Also Read: Importance of Value Education